ImBlur/Gta5OnlineScripts/README.md

 To run the scripts just open the `.bat` file.

 ### Make sure you have `python3` or above installed for the scripts to work correctly!
+Python is required to run the scripts only if you don't download a release.

 #### These scripts have been made for `Windows`.